Akopolov/Aesthetic-Visual-Analysis/README.md

 # Measuring Image Aesthetics with DL
 Neural networks(LTAT.02.001 University of Tartu) course group project repository.

-The idea here is to use neural networks to predict how aesthetically pleasing images are.
+Use neural networks to predict how aesthetically pleasing images are.
 Of course, this is very subjective but there is some notion of beauty that is shared by most people.
 This project is to explore different methods to analyse aesthetics in images using the AVA dataset (~250K images).

 ### Project team members:
 * Aleksei Kopõlov